-Overview
+1. Overview

 A key objective of effective resolution is to maintain financial stability and the continuity of a bank's critical functions.
-This requires a firm in resolution to maintain continued access to critical clearing, payment, settlement, custody and other services provided by financial market infrastructures (FMIs).
-Access to FMIs is essential for banks to be able to continue performing their critical functions or critical services under all circumstances, including in cases where banks need to be resolved.
-Potential loss of access to any of the critical FMI's services is thus considered a key impediment to resolution.
+This requires a firm in resolution to maintain continued access to critical clearing, payment, settlement, custody and other services provided by financial market infrastructures (FMIs).5 Access to FMIs is essential for banks6 to be able to continue performing their critical functions7 under all circumstances, including in cases where banks need to be resolved.
+Potential loss of access to any of the FMI's services is thus considered a key impediment to resolution.
 Three levels of access are to be kept in mind: 1) membership/participation (maintaining a valid contract with the FMI); 2) ability to send new transactions; and 3) ability to use ancillary services.

-The Financial Stability Board's (FSB) Guidance on Continuity of Access to Financial Market Infrastructures (FMIs) for a Firm in Resolution of 2017 ('Guidance') sets out arrangements and safeguards to facilitate continuity of access to FMIs for a firm in resolution.
-These apply at the level of the providers of FMI services (FMIs and FMI intermediaries), at the level of FMI participants (firms, banks, participants, members, or service users) and at the level of the relevant resolution authorities (RAs) and supervisory authorities.
+The Financial Stability Board's (FSB) Guidance on Continuity of Access to Financial Market Infrastructures (FMIs) for a Firm in Resolution of 2017 ('Guidance')8 sets out arrangements and safeguards to facilitate continuity of access to FMIs for a firm in resolution.
+These apply at the level of the providers of FMI services (FMIs), at the level of FMI participants (firms, banks, participants, members, or service users) and at the level of the relevant resolution authorities (RAs) and supervisory authorities.

 The FSB made a commitment to consider what further actions could be taken to assist authorities and firms in implementing the Guidance.
-In relation to Section 2 of the Guidance, authorities and firms face similar information needs as they develop their resolution plans and engage with critical FMI service providers on arrangements and safeguards to address continuity of access in resolution issues.
-In view of the difference in the nature of the relationship between FMIs and their clients on the one hand, and FMI intermediaries and their clients on the other hand, the FSB has developed separate documents to cover information needed from FMIs and FMI intermediaries, respectively.
+Authorities and firms face similar information needs as they develop their resolution plans and engage with FMIs on arrangements and safeguards to address continuity of access in resolution issues.

-For FMIs, the use of a common questionnaire for collecting certain baseline information relevant to continuity of access in resolution should help reduce the burden of information gathering and unnecessary duplication.
-FMIs are encouraged to publish their responses to the questionnaire, taking into account any confidentiality concerns, to ensure that all participants/members and RAs have access to the same baseline information.
+The use of a common questionnaire for collecting certain baseline information relevant to continuity of access in resolution should help reduce the burden of information gathering and unnecessary duplication.
+FMIs will be encouraged to publish their responses to the questionnaire, taking into account any confidentiality concerns, to ensure that all participants/members and RAs have access to the same baseline information.
 (See Section 3 below, "Publication of the responses to the questionnaire").
-In order to support firms and authorities in gathering